blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/getting-started/getting-started.md

 - Enable `Use SoftKitty EntityManager and Attributes` in `Module Setting`.
 - Enable `Use SoftKitty Over Time Effect` in `Over-time Effect Setting`.
-- Configure bar-to-attribute binding in [Bar Settings].
+- Configure bar-to-attribute binding in [BarSettings].
 - Add [EntityComponent] and [HealthBar] on the same character object.

 See full guide: [Using with EntityManager](/docs/master-gpu-healthbar/getting-started/using-with-entitymanager)